-In 2015-16 the Agency also commenced an IT pilot project to explore options for automated reporting which have the additional potential to capture information on non-manager occupational categories on a more granular basis giving greater opportunities for comparison.
+In 2015-16 the Agency commenced an IT pilot project to explore options for automated reporting which have the additional potential to capture information on non-manager occupational categories on a more granular basis giving greater opportunities for comparison.
 The project has involved working across government and with the software industry to scope workable and sustainable solutions.
+The project has continued through 2016-17.